PaNOSC-ViNYL/ase/doc/ase/calculators/ipi.rst

 clients, but you will need to generate the input files and launch the client programs yourself.

+Codes may require different commands, keywords, or compilation options in order to run in driver mode.
+See the code's documentation for details.
+The i-PI documentation may also be useful.

 How to use ASE/i-PI
 -------------------